andris9/hoodiecrow/plugins/STORAGE-PLUGIN.md

 * `expunge(folder,ignoreSelf,ignoreExists,callback)`: Expunge deleted messages from a given folder.
 * `getNamespaces(callback)`: List the available namespaces.
 * `searchMessages(folder,query,callback)`: retrieve an array of the IDs - both index and UID - of all messages in the named `folder` that match the search `query`, or an empty array for none.
 Pass an array of objects to the callback as the `data` argument.
 See below for search details.
+* `subscribeFolder(path,callback)`: subscribe to a given folder.
+Should return `err` if there is an error, specifically if the folder is invalid, does not exist or is not selectable or subscribable, `null` otherwise.

 #### Methods